LazaroDamasceno/Full-Stack-System-To-Register-Service/README.md

 ## 2.3 If Node or Java is already installed

-If the installed Java is not a LTS (Long Term Support) version, change to one pf the LTS ones: 8, 11 or 17.
+If the installed Java is not a LTS (Long Term Support) version, change to one out of the LTS ones: 8, 11 or 17.

+There are various Java available to be downloaded, such as the Oracle JDK, Oracle OpenJDK and Amazon Corretto OpenJDK.

 Consider picking the newest LTS version of Node.